 Officer will follow the following example, as applicable to their respective program: The Wing/Group Fitness Officer will command, "WING/GROUP."
 The Squadron Fitness Officers or Ops 1s will then command "SQUADRON," followed by the Wing/Group Fitness Officer commanding "ATTENTION."
 Starting with the Falcons or Squadron 1, each Squadron Fitness Leader will salute the Wing/Group Fitness Officer and say "SIR/MA'AM, "FALCON SQUADRON" (23 TRS) or "SQUADRON ONE" (24 TRS/DET 12) IS ACCOUNTED FOR AND READY FOR INSTRUCTION."
 After each squadron has reported, the Wing/Group Fitness Officer will then direct cadets who are on medical profiles to fall-out.
 Then the Group Fitness Officer will execute an about face, salute the ETI and state, "SIR/MA'AM, CLASS # IS ACCOUNTED FOR AND READY FOR INSTRUCTION."
 If directed by OTS staff, the Wing/Group Fitness Officer will then lead the class in the singing of the Air Force song and reciting of the Airman's Creed.
 The ETI will then inform the Wing/Group Fitness Officer of the appropriate exercises to be performed.
-The Wing/Group Fitness Officer will then execute an about face, salute the singing of the Air Force song and reciting of the Airman's Creed.
+The Wing/Group Fitness Officer will then execute an about face, salute the singing of the Air Force will then execute an about face and lead the class in the singing Fitness Officer will then execute an about face and lead the class in the singing of the Air Force song and reciting of the Airman's Creed.
 The ETI will then inform the Wing/Group Fitness Officer of the appropriate exercises to be performed.
 The Wing/Group Fitness Officer will then execute an about face and lead the class in exercise.